Subscribe to the Newsletter

-OK - you couldn't be bothered to click on the links, so here's the low down: eat a rotten diet, worry yourself to death, over-strain yourself as often as possible and never get enough sleep.
+OK – couldn’t be bothered to click on the links?
+Here’s the low-down: eat a rotten diet, worry yourself to death, regularly over-strain yourself and never get enough sleep.

-Then, head for the hills on a cold, wet day, with a picnic containing nothing but cold, raw, sweet foods: I don't care if they're so-called 'healthy' salads or ice-cream, just make sure there's no heat around.
+Then, head for the hills on a cold, wet day, with a picnic containing just cold, raw, sweet foods: I don’t care if they’re so-called ‘healthy’ salads, just make sure there’s no heat around.

 Sit down on the damp hill-side with nothing but your non-waterproofed clothes between you and the damp grass or earth.

 Eat your picnic in the rain and cold.
-Don't wear too much.
-If possible, consume your food chilled.
+Don’t wear much.
+Consume your food chilled.
 In fact, have a chilled beer!

-Get wet and cold for a good long time, and don't have a warm bath or shower when you come home.
-Let your clothes dry out from whatever meagre warmth your body can muster.
+Get wet and cold for a good long time.
+Don’t have a warm bath when you get home.
+Let your clothes dry out slowly from whatever meagre warmth your body can still muster.

 Well Done!
 You’ve done your best to acquire Spleen Damp Cold.
 Now you can check your symptoms with the following description.